HeleneGenet2023/FCN-for-object-segmentation/README.md

-# FCN-for-semantic-segmentation
+# FCN-for-object-segmentation
-FCN usage for semantic segmentation on a highway dataset
+FCN usage for object segmentation on a highway dataset

 ## Overview

-The following script performs image segmentation using a Fully Convolutional Network (FCN) built upon the VGG16 architecture.
+The following script performs object segmentation using a Fully Convolutional Network (FCN) built upon the VGG16 architecture.
 The FCN is trained to segment objects from the background in input images.
 This script includes functions to load data, preprocess groundtruth data, build the FCN model, visualize predictions, and create a video from the segmentation outputs.

 <p align="center">
   <img src="segmentation_output.gif" alt="Segmentation Output" width="320" height="240"/>